highcharts/sonification-studio/README.md

 ### Build

 To build the project and start a dev server, run `npm run dev`.
-Note: It seems there are currently some issues with newer node versions.

 To build for production, run `npm run build`.
 The build output is placed in the `dist` directory.